The State Pension

 What are the basic rules?

-This means for 10 years at least one or more of the following must apply to you: you were working and paid National Insurance contributions; you were receiving National Insurance credits for example if you were unemployed, ill or a parent or carer; or, you were paying voluntary National Insurance contributions.
+To receive the basic state pension you must have paid or been credited with National Insurance contributions.
+This can apply to you where you were working and paid National Insurance contributions; you were receiving National Insurance credits for example if you were unemployed, ill or a parent or carer; or, you were paying voluntary National Insurance contributions.

 You might also qualify if you have paid married women’s or widow’s reduced rate contributions.